-Great Britain Olympics team has set high targets for Paris 2024
+GB’s Paris Olympics will be judged on athlete happiness – not just medals

+Britain’s Olympic success will be judged on athlete happiness – not just medals – at Paris 2024

-In the Tokyo Olympics, Great Britain won 64 medals and came fourth
+Great Britain won 64 medals and finished fourth in the medal table at the Tokyo Olympics

-Olympic and Paralympic athletes have been set a lofty ambition for Paris - not just winning but ‘winning well’.
+Olympic and Paralympic athletes have been set a lofty ambition for Paris – not just winning but “winning well”.

 UK Sport funds, via the National Lottery, the ambitions of 1100 athletes targeting next year’s Games, enabling them to train full-time and have access to world class coaching and medical support.